 Godesberger Allee 149

-FES New York is part of the FES Global Policy and Development Department (GPOL) headquartered in Berlin.
-Together with its worldwide partners, the department's activities aim at developing concise alternative policies for a just global transformation.
-More
+FES New York is part of the FES Global and European Policy Department headquartered in Berlin.
+Together with its worldwide partners, the department aims to develop progressive policies for a just global transformation.
+More.

 Friedrich Ebert served from 1919 to 1925 as the first President of the Weimar Republic.
 He advocated the development of parliamentary democracy, viewed himself as the president of all Germans, and was committed to a politics geared to social balance and compromise.
 In his will, he specified that the proceeds from donations at his funeral should be used to create a foundation.
 The main concern of FES from then on was to work against discrimination of workers in the area of education.